SilasX/RubyLivelyLetter/README.md

 #### LivelyLetter
 This is a system for making form letters with more variety, realism, and a human touch.
-So for, it can do the following things:
+So far, it can do the following things:

 ##### Simple Substitutions from YAML
 Given: